szabogabriel/Tutorials/Docker/Apache_reverse_proxy_with_content_rewrite.md

 The reason we pull this first is to acquire a valid httpd.conf file.
 Like it is writte in the official Apache Docker image page (https://hub.docker.com/_/httpd):

-`> docker run --rm httpd:2.4 cat /usr/local/apache2/conf/httpd.conf > my-httpd.conf`
+`> docker run --rm httpd:latest cat /usr/local/apache2/conf/httpd.conf > my-httpd.conf`

 Now we can start activating modules and adding our custom config.